BlackXWulf/Flying-Through-The-Years/README.md

 # Conclusions
 This analysis leads to showing that having less engines would have a higher and severe injury incident:

-- **The more engines the better.** Based on the data the more engines each plane had also had less injuries to non-fatal injuries.
+- **The more engines,the less an accident can happen.** Based on the data the more engines each plane had also had less injuries to non-fatal injuries.
 ## Limitations

 ## Recommendations